Search for low-mass electron-recoil dark matter using a single-charge sensitive SuperCDMS-HVeV Detector: Introduction

 Exclusion limits have been produced for the aforementioned models in three previous searches using HVeV detectors~\cite{Agnese_2018,Amaral_2020, supercdmscollaboration2024lightdarkmatterconstraints}.
-In this study, we present the results of the fourth HVeV DM search (HVeV Run 4), with data taken at the Northwestern EXperimental Underground Site (NEXUS, see Ref.~\cite{Bratrud2025} for more information) starting in January of 2022.
-Four silicon HVeV detectors (NFC1, NFC2, NFE and NFH), each of mass $0.93\,\mathrm{g}$, were operated inside an upgraded detector housing to eliminate the luminescence events from Printed Circuit Board (PCB) reported in Ref.~\cite{supercdmscollaboration2024lightdarkmatterconstraints}, and $10\,\mathrm{cm}$ lead bricks~\cite{Bratrud:2024fmj} were employed to attenuate gamma background events.
+In this study, we present the results of the fourth HVeV DM search (HVeV Run 4), with data taken at the Northwestern EXperimental Underground Site (NEXUS, see Ref.~\cite{Bratrud2025} for more information).
+Four silicon HVeV detectors (NFC1, NFC2, NFE and NFH), each of mass $0.93\,\mathrm{g}$, were operated inside an upgraded detector housing to eliminate the luminescence events from Printed Circuit Board (PCB) reported in Ref.~\cite{supercdmscollaboration2024lightdarkmatterconstraints}.
+Moreover, the NEXUS facility was upgraded with an external lead castle of 10\,cm thickness which allows the suppression of the ambient gamma-ray flux from $^{40}$K and the U- and Th-chains by close to two orders of magnitude~\cite{Bratrud:2024fmj}.
 The detectors have varying sensor designs, but the energy resolutions $\sigma_E $ of these detectors are all around $3\,\mathrm{eV}$.
 The best-performing detector (NFC1) was employed for the DM search, while the remaining detectors served as vetoes to reject multiple-scattered background events.
-We report exclusion limits on the DM-electron scattering cross-section $\sigma_{\mathrm{e}}$~\cite{essig2016directdetectionsubgevdark} down to a mass of $1\,\mathrm{MeV}/c^2$, and limits on the photon–dark photon mixing parameter $\epsilon$ and the ALP-electron coupling constant $g_{\mathrm{ae}}$~\cite{PhysRevD.95.023013} for particle masses as low as $1.2\,\mathrm{eV}/c^2$, based on a net exposure of $6.1\,\mathrm{g\cdot days}$.
+We report exclusion limits on the DM-electron scattering cross section $\sigma_{\mathrm{e}}$~\cite{essig2016directdetectionsubgevdark} down to a mass of $1\,\mathrm{MeV}/c^2$, and limits on the photon-dark photon mixing parameter $\epsilon$ and the ALP-electron coupling constant $g_{\mathrm{ae}}$~\cite{PhysRevD.95.023013} for particle masses as low as $1.2\,\mathrm{eV}/c^2$, based on a net exposure of $6.1\,\mathrm{g\cdot days}$.